 Jfre penned a prodigious amount of songs, with life-affirming subjects ranging from industrial decline to the gutter press.
 We recorded and mixed tracks in my home studio, eventually crafting a debut album under the title Negative Return.

 It included Fatal Error, Hit the Road Running, and Black Gold, and sounded as if it had come out of a time capsule from 1977 (but not the punk side of 1977).

 Conrwall Tour, 2002

 In 2002, after a few years of writing, recording, and rehearsing, Hollister decided to go on the road.
 With a full album under our belts and a growing repertoire of covers, we had a solid 60-minute set.
-We packed guitars, amps and a PA system into an old VW Kamper and took off on the six-hour journey South West.
+We packed guitars, amps and a small PA system into an old VW Kombi and took off on the six-hour journey South West.
 Nothing was planned – we simply drove around looking for a place to play, in the style of medieval troubadours.
-This led to a number of gigs, including one staged beneath a taxidermied stoat, playing to an audience of three bemused old men and a dog.
+This led to a number of gigs, including one staged beneath a taxidermized stoat, playing to an audience of three bemused old men and a dog.
 All in all, a great success!

 Songs for Depressed People, 2003

 Keen to strike white the iron was lukewarm, we got back into the studio and recorded a second album of shiny summer pop hits, called Songs for Depressed People.
 We recruited a rhythm section to fill out our sound.
 Fans said that this was the best we’d ever sounded, and it was difficult to disagree.

 These blues are my strength and my weakness,